manuth/MarkdownConverter/README.md

 ### Custom Date-Formats
 There are two predefined date-formats, namely `Default` and `FullDate`, which represent date-formats for your current locale.

-If you use a specific date-format repeatedly you might want to specify a custom date-format using the `markdownConverter.DateFormats` setting (see [Settings][#settings]):
+If you use a specific date-format repeatedly you might want to specify a custom date-format using the `markdownConverter.DateFormats` setting (see [Settings](#settings)):

 ***settings.json***
 ```jsonc